cksystemsteaching/selfie/README.md

 > Emulation and virtualization

 Before moving on to what is not computable, let us put emulation and virtualization into context.
-The Universal Turing Machine, and even more closely the RASP machine, is an abstract, unbounded-memory model of a processor and thus also a machine emulator such as the mipster RISC-U emulator of selfie.
-Assuming unbounded memory, mipster is Turing-complete.
-What about virtualization and the hypster RISC-U virtual machine monitor of selfie in particular?
-Well, just like mipster, a virtual machine monitor such as hypster can also be seen as a bounded-memory instance of the UTM, only by different means.
-The mipster emulator interprets code itself whereas the hypster virtual machine monitor context switches to the machine it runs on to interpret code on its behalf.
+The Universal Turing Machine, and even more closely the RASP machine, is an abstract, unbounded-memory model of a processor and thus also a machine emulator such as the `mipster` RISC-U emulator of selfie.
+Assuming unbounded memory, `mipster` is Turing-complete.
+What about virtualization and the `hypster` RISC-U virtual machine monitor of selfie in particular?
+Well, just like `mipster`, a virtual machine monitor such as `hypster` can also be seen as a bounded-memory instance of the UTM, only by different means.
+The `mipster` emulator interprets code itself whereas the `hypster` virtual machine monitor context switches to the machine it runs on to interpret code on its behalf.
 Can the UTM be virtualized?
 Yes, of course.
 However, while machine virtualization should maintain computational universality of the virtualized machine, the focus of virtualization on performance and security, for example, is quite different from the intended purpose of the UTM to study computability and complexity.
 Thus we rather focus on what the UTM can tell us about the limitations of digital computers as well as the software that emulates and virtualizes them.

 > The Halting Problem